Philosophy of Humor

 A version of the Incongruity Theory that gave it more philosophical significance than Kant’s version is that of Arthur Schopenhauer (1818/1844 [1907]).
 While Kant located the lack of fit in humor between our expectations and our experience, Schopenhauer locates it between our sense perceptions of things and our abstract rational knowledge of those same things.
 We perceive unique individual things with many properties.
 But when we group our sense perceptions under abstract concepts, we focus on just one or a few properties of any individual thing.
 Thus we lump quite different things under one concept and one word.
 Think, for example, of a Chihuahua and a St. Bernard categorized under dog.
 For Schopenhauer, humor arises when we suddenly notice the incongruity between a concept and a perception that are supposed to be of the same thing.

 Many human actions can only be performed by the help of reason and deliberation, and yet there are some which are better performed without its assistance.
-This very incongruity of sensuous and abstract knowledge, on account of which the latter always merely approximates to the former, as mosaic approximates to painting, is the cause of a very remarkable phenomenon which, like reason itself, is peculiar to human nature, and of which the explanations that have ever anew been attempted, as insufficient: I mean laughter… .
+This very incongruity of sensuous and abstract knowledge, on account of which the latter always merely approximates to the former, as mosaic approximates to painting, is the cause of a very remarkable phenomenon which, like reason itself, is peculiar to human nature, and of which the explanations that have ever anew been attempted, are insufficient: I mean laughter… .
 The cause of laughter in every case is simply the sudden perception of the incongruity between a concept and the real objects which have been thought through it in some relation, and laughter itself is just the expression of this incongruity (1818/1844 [1907], Book I, sec.
 13).

 When someone had declared that he was fond of walking alone, an Austrian said to him: “You like walking alone; so do I: therefore we can go together.”
 He starts from the conception, “A pleasure which two love they can enjoy in common,” and subsumes under it the very case which excludes community.